pdenno/schedulingTBD/README.md

 Feel free to contact us if this work interests you!

 ## Building/Running (development mode)
-   These instructions have not been throroughly tested and are likely not complete.
-If you try have problems, write an issue or email us (see the NIST project page above).
+   These instructions have not been thoroughly tested and are likely not complete.
+If you have problems, write an issue or email us (see the NIST project page above).

 ### Set up environment variables
   * Thus far, the work has only been tested with OpenAI LLMs and on Linux and Macs.